bark-simulator/bark/docs/source/packaging_guide.md

 This pip package branch builds upon updated directory structure for concise import paths.
 All the modules  are now sub-module of main bark module, and are imported w.r.t it.
 C++ python bindings previously in python folder are now in python_wrapper folder under bark main directory and similarly components from module directory are also placed under bark directory.
 C++ python library is renamed `core.so` from `bark.so`.

-> The import paths are changed from following
+> The import paths have been updated from following

-`from bark.runtime.commons.parameters import ParameterServer` `from bark.core.world import World`
+`from modules.runtime.commons.parameters import ParameterServer`
+`from bark.world import World`
 `from examples.*`

-> To be a more concise as follow
+> To a more concise format as

-`from bark.runtime.commons import ParameterServer` `from bark.core.world import World`
+`from bark.runtime.commons import ParameterServer`
+`from bark.core.world import World`
 `from bark.examples.*`

 ## Build Package source
 To have all the modules, together in a single library, a `py_binary` target  `//bark:pip_package`is created with all the `py_library`'s as its dependencies.
 Upon successful build of this target, all the modules are found under **bark_project** (workspace name) in the  pip_package.runfiles directory in the out folder, together with their dependencies in the external folder.
 The content under this bark_project directory is later combined into a wheel package.